Reminiscences from an Unsung Hovhaness Champion...

 Lawrence Sobol Reminisces on 30 Years of Knowing and Working with Alan Hovhaness

-Having performed extensively throughout America and Europe as soloist, with orchestra and in recital, his collaborations include artists such as Richard Tucker, the late Richie Havens, Jessye Norman and the late Luciano Pavarotti, among others.
+Having performed extensively throughout America and Europe as soloist, with orchestra and in recital, his collaborations include artists such as Jessye Normanm, Richard Tucker, and the late Luciano Pavarotti and Richie Havens, among others.
 As well as Hovhaness, distinguished composers who sought out Sobol's talents were Roy Harris, David Diamond, Virgil Thomson, and Karel Husa, among others.

 MS: Lawrence, thank you very much for agreeing to share your first-hand memories of Hovhaness and his music.
 I've known your name since I was first loaned an LP recording of Saturn as a teenager, but over time discovered one recording after another with a connection back to you, and so learned that in fact many Hovhaness recordings and compositions simply wouldn't exist had it not been for you.